CIA activities in the Democratic Republic of the Congo: Covert operations 1960–1968

 After the fall of Lumumba in late 1960, the CIA proceeded to implement a vast variety of covert operations intent on helping to stabilize the country.
 However, in July 1964, Moïse Tshombe took power from Cyrille Adoula.
 Tshombe led a different faction than Adoula did and was in favor of pushing for individual subsidies.
 The United States found that its ability to influence Tshombe's decision-making was alarmingly low.
 After Tshombe became prime minister, the CIA decided to suspend "political action efforts while the new government established itself."
 DCI John McCone thought that, though the prime minister employed South African mercenaries and was a proponent for Belgian economic interests, the US should support Tshombe because "we had no choice".
 A declassified CIA document details the agency's perspective of the situation and future plans.
 The document notes the increasing size of several rebellions in the country, which were believed to have been growing in strength.
 The CIA gave Tshombe a 50% chance of overcoming the rebellions, although it cites his lack of military forces as a major downside.
 With the country in chaos, the CIA decided to send in operatives to begin laying the foundation for actions designed to liberate hostages being held by rebels in Stanleyville (modern day Kisangani).

 By 1965, there was fear of growing competition between President Kasavubu and Prime Minister Tshombe.
 The Binza group and the US government were both fearful that one of the opponents would seek support from a radical African regime.
 Mobutu proposed another coup to replace both Kasavubu and Tshombe, the CIA responded by issuing its support in the form of a "carte blanche to act as he saw fit".
 Larry Devlin called Joseph Mobutu's successful rise to power "the best possible solution".
 Some argue that it is clear CIA programs in Congo "distorted Congolese politics for decades to come".

-The CIA viewed Mobutu as necessary to keep political stability and develop the Congo.
-If he happened to be removed from power they believed it could result in "political turmoil and a sharp decline in internal security.
-The CIA had achieved its policy goals in the end, creating a geopolitical friend in Congo, on the African continent.
-At the same time they created a dictator that would ruin his country.
-Africa would continue to be a battleground for the Soviet Union and the CIA in other states.